When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-• Extendable ladder.
+• Access equipment: Extendable ladder.

-1. Mix the Cleaning Agents
+1. Prepare the Cleaning Solution

-2. Spray the Siding
+2. Wash the Siding

 Contractor using a high pressure washer to remover algae and mold from a house with vinyl siding.